 - Can provide addresses of where you have lived over the last three years.

 As a photo is required for your licence the DVLA can use your passport photo if you have one.
 If you don't have one, or you want to use a different one, this will need to be sent to the DVLA separately.

 You can find costs for all licence types here.

-Although you may already be taking lessons or even be ready to take your practical test, you can not apply for your practical test until you have passed the theory test.
+You may already be taking lessons or even be ready to take your practical test but you can not apply for your practical test until you have passed the theory test.

 The theory test is made up of two parts; a multiple choice questionnaire and a hazard perception video test.
 You will need to pass both parts to get your certificate.